One of the essentials of any quality website is a solid About page.

 Some things to consider: How can you make your current About page more concise?
 Is it possible to present the same message but in fewer words?
 Is there something in the text of your current About page that goes without saying?

 2. Personality – Yes, it’s vital to include some basic bio information – including your nearest major metro area if relevant – on your About page, but what makes you uniquely you?
 Don’t be afraid to add a bit of “flavor” to your About page text.

 Something to consider: If you were to describe yourself in 4 or 5 words or short phrases, what would you say?
 Let those few words or phrases inspire some personalization of your About page text.

 3. Gold Standard – What elements do you like or dislike about others’ About pages?
 Which ones leave you with the feeling that you know that person a little better?
 Which ones do you click away from before you finish reading?

 Something to consider: There’s nothing wrong with looking for inspiration from other people.
 Spend some time clicking around websites of others in the same field as you.
 Bookmark the pages you love and want to come back to.

-A well crafted About page can be the cornerstone of your brand.
-It indicates who you are, what your style is and what you’re offering your users.
+A well-crafted About page can be a cornerstone of your brand.
+It indicates who you are, your approach and personality, is and what you’re offering your users.
 While you may indeed spend more time here than on any other page element, it is time that will pay off in spades.